-While there are many benefits to taking your bunny outside, there are also some major disadvantages as well.
+While there are many benefits to taking your rabbit outside, there are also some major disadvantages as well.
 It is essential to prioritize their safety and well-being at all times so take extra consideration and plan wisely prior to going outside.

 The Pros of Going Outside